opencast/opencast/docs/guides/admin/docs/modules/textextraction.md

 If you supply a reference to a list of additional words using `--user-words`, the path to that file must not be enclosed in quotation marks.

 Newer versions of Tesseract come with additional neural nets LSTM.
-Its performance might be significiantly different from the previous Tesseract engine.
+Its performance might be significantly different from the previous Tesseract engine.
 Its usage might be specified using `--oem N` with `N` being a number documented in your Tesseract manual.